Shopify/polaris/polaris.shopify.com/content/foundations/design/illustrations/index.md

 ---
 title: Illustrations
+description: The Shopify admin uses a precise illustration style to help merchants quickly and clearly understand how things work across every experience.
 keywords:
   - drawings
   - pictures
 ---

-# Illustrations

-The Shopify admin uses a precise illustration style to help merchants quickly and clearly understand how things work across every experience.

 ![The illustration of a chair, in simples straight lines, followed by a version with curves and some color, followed by a final version with filled shapes and shadows.](/images/foundations/design/illustrations/illustrations-intro@2x.png)